turingschool/curriculum/source/projects/blogger.markdown

 It's annoying me that we keep going to `http://localhost:3000/` and seeing the Rails starter page.
 Let's make the root show our articles index page.

-First, delete the file `public/index.html` if you haven't already.
-Files in the public directory will take precedence over routes in our application, so as long as that file exists we can't route the root address anywhere.

-Second, open `config/routes.rb` and right above the other routes add in this one:
+Open `config/routes.rb` and right above the other routes add in this one:

 ```ruby
 root to: 'articles#index'